Living in Riyadh as an expat

 Foreigners make up almost half of the city’s population, which can be a reassuring factor for those who are wary of its strict Islamic laws.
 But expats are bound to experience some culture shock in Riyadh.

 The city is one of Saudi Arabia’s most conservative, and the daily rhythm of life is punctuated by the call to prayer five times a day.
-New arrivals often struggle to adjust to a restrictive social environment where alcohol is banned.
+New arrivals may struggle to adjust to a rather restrictive social environment where alcohol is banned.

 Most Western expats live in residential compounds in the northern and eastern suburbs of Riyadh.
 In some of them, life is more liberal than the general situation might suggest.
 Men and women socialise more freely in these self-contained developments, which have all the modern amenities expats might need, including shops, gyms, tennis courts and schools.